danfuzz/samizdat/doc/samizdat-0-lib/format.md

 * `x` &mdash; Converts the argument, which must be an int, into a hexadecimal string.

+**Syntax Note:** Used in the translation of string interpolation forms.

 #### `sourceString(value?) <> string`

 Converts an arbitrary value into a string representation form